johnnovak/RML-Amiga/docs/docs/manual/floppy-games.md

 !!! tip "ProTip(tm)"

-    If you know what you're doing, you can create a [Save states](save-states.md) right after the game finished loading.
+    If you know what you're doing, you can create a [Save states](save-states.md) right after the game finishes loading.
 You can save this as a new config and use it to start the game instantaneously.

 ## Multi-disk games

 Multi-disk games fall into two categories: some support multiple floppy drives, some only a single drive.
-The best case scenario is when a game supports as many drives as the number of disks it comes on.
+The best-case scenario is when a game supports as many drives as the number of disks it comes on.
 Such games are configured with the game disks pre-inserted into the drives (e.g., the two-disk game **Lemmings**, or the four-disk games [Perihelion](../game-notes/p.md#perihelion), [Hook](../game-notes/g-j.md#hook), and [Soccer Kid (OCS)](../game-notes/s.md#soccer-kid-ocs)).

-The other scenario is that the game supports *less* drives than the number of disks it has (e.g., a two-disk game supporting a single drive, or a four-disk game supporting two drives).
+The other scenario is that the game supports *fewer* drives than the number of disks it has (e.g., a two-disk game supporting a single drive, or a four-disk game supporting two drives).
 In these games, you'll need to swap the disks when the game prompts you.
 Fortunately, WinUAE has a convenient disk swapper